 The first step in building any budget is to determine your after tax income.
 This should include your total income plus any contributions you make to a 401k (this will count towards your savings!).

 Step 2: Analyze Your Situation

 The next step is to analyze where you stand today.
-So, break out the pad and paper (or excel doc or use free Personal Capital software) and rack up your spending for either the past month, 3 months, or year.
+So, break out the pad and paper (or excel doc or use free wealth management software like Personal Capital) and rack up your spending for either the past month, 3 months, or year.
 The goal is to get realistic view of what an average month of spending looks like.
 Common expenses could be: